mevdschee/php-crud-api/README.md

 - "multiTenancy.handler": Handler to implement simple multi-tenancy rules ("")
 - "pageLimits.pages": The maximum page number that a list operation allows ("100")
 - "pageLimits.records": The maximum number of records returned by a list operation ("1000")
+- "joinLimits.depth": The maximum depth (length) that is allowed in a join path ("3")
+- "joinLimits.tables": The maximum number of tables that you are allowed to join ("10")
+- "joinLimits.records": The maximum number of records returned for a joined entity ("1000")
 - "customization.beforeHandler": Handler to implement request customization ("")
 - "customization.afterHandler": Handler to implement response customization ("")